abhinandansamal/nllb_fine_tuned_odia_german_translator/README.md

 ---

+## Viewing Notebooks and Outputs

+Due to a common rendering issue with GitHub, some of the more complex notebooks in this repository that contain interactive widgets (like `tqdm` progress bars) may display an "Invalid Notebook" error or fail to render correctly.

+To ensure full reproducibility and to allow for the inspection of all cell outputs, the original, fully-rendered versions of all notebooks are hosted on the Hugging Face Hub.

+* **To view the notebooks for data creation and processing**, please visit the [Dataset Repository on Hugging Face](https://huggingface.co/datasets/abhinandansamal/bidirectional_odia_german_translation_parallel_corpus/tree/main).
+* **To view the notebooks for the Full Fine-Tuning experiment**, please visit the [Fully Fine-Tuned Model Repository on Hugging Face](https://huggingface.co/abhinandansamal/nllb-200-distilled-600M-finetuned-odia-german-bidirectional/tree/main).
+* **To view the notebooks for the Adapter-Based (LoRA) Fine-Tuning experiment**, please visit the [LoRA Model Repository on Hugging Face](https://huggingface.co/abhinandansamal/nllb-200-distilled-600M-LoRA-finetuned-odia-german-bidirectional/tree/main).

+The versions of the notebooks stored in this GitHub repository have had their outputs cleared to resolve the rendering issue, serving as clean code templates for the project.

+---

 ## Key Results

 This research conducted a comparative analysis of three models: the zero-shot Baseline, a Fully Fine-Tuned (FFT) model, and a parameter-efficient Adapter-Tuned (LoRA) model.
 The study found a clear and nuanced trade-off between the two fine-tuning methodologies, with the optimal strategy depending on the translation direction.